alann-maulana/flutter_beacon/README.md

 final regions = <Region>[];

 if (Platform.isIOS) {
-  regions.add(Region(
+  // iOS platform, at least set identifier and proximityUUID for region scanning regions.add(Region(
       identifier: 'Apple Airlocate',
       proximityUUID: 'E2C56DB5-DFFB-48D2-B060-D0F5A71096E0'));
 } else {
-  // android platform, it can ranging out of beacon that filter all of Proximity UUID regions.add(Region(identifier: 'com.beacon'));
+  // Android platform, it can ranging out of beacon that filter all of Proximity UUID regions.add(Region(identifier: 'com.beacon'));
 }